dbrussee/B2/README.md

 `frm.get()` - If get is used with no fieldName parameter, it will return a Javascript object with key value pairs for all form elements.
 For example, in the example, this would return:<br>
 `{ fname:'', lname:'', gen:'X', reg:'N', prog:false }`

 `frm.set(fld, val...)` - Sets the form value for one or more fields in the form.
+You may set multiple form fields in one statement by passing pairs of values - you MUST pass 2 values per form field.
+The first must be a string... the 2nd of the pair must match the type of field being set (string or boolean, etc).

 `frm.reset()` - resets the form using normal Javascript.